gstroup/apimocker/README.md

         http://localhost:7878/var/789
 If the specific file, such as "customerId1234.ace.json" is not found, then apimocker will attempt to return the base file: "ace.json".

 You can now also define an array of values to switch on.
 Given the configuration in "ace2", a request to "nested/ace2" containing:
 ```js
 {
   "multitest": "abc",
   "customerId": 1234
 }
 ```
 will return data from the mock file called "customerId1234multitestabc.ace.json".
+Note that when using multiple switches, the filename must have parameters in the same order as configured in the "switch" setting in config.json.
+Also, apimocker will look for the filename that matches ALL the request parameters.
+If one does not match, then the base file will be returned.

 ## Runtime configuration
 After starting apimocker, mocks can be configured using a simple http api.